- MyDCLawyer

 - Fee Dispute Program

 Calling all law students!
 The D.C.
-Bar Law Student Community invites law students, enrolled full-time or part-time at any law school in the United States, to compete in an essay writing contest for the chance to get published in the D.C.
+Bar Law Student Community invites law students, enrolled full-time or part-time at any law school in the United States, to compete in an essay writing contest for the chance to win $500 and get published in the D.C.
 Bar’s award-winning Washington Lawyer magazine.

 Contest Guidelines

-Topic: All essays must respond to a D.C.
+Topic: Essays must respond to a D.C.
 Bar-provided prompt.
-The prompt and submission form will be available on this page starting September 15, 2025.
+The prompt and submission form will be available on this page starting July 1, 2026.

-Eligibility: The contest is open to law students enrolled at any law school in the United States for the 2025–2026 school year.
-Each entrant is allowed only one submission.
+Eligibility: Open to law students enrolled at any law school in the United States for the 2026–2027 school year.
+One submission per entrant.

-Format: Submissions should be submitted in Word document, single-spaced, at 12 pt.
+Format: Submissions should be in a Word document, single-spaced, in 12 pt.
 Times New Roman font.

-Content: All submissions must reflect original thought and analysis grounded in research, not personal opinions.
+- Essays must present original thought and analysis supported by research, not personal opinions.

-Submissions should be nonpartisan and adhere to the D.C.
+- Submissions should be nonpartisan and meet the D.C.
 Bar’s editorial standards for originality and accuracy.

-Judging Criteria: Essays will be judged on originality of thought, clarity and structure, legal accuracy and strength of research and factual support, and relevance to the prompt.
+Judging Criteria: Essays will be evaluated on originality of thought, clarity and structure, legal accuracy and quality of research or factual support, and relevance to the prompt.

-Announcement of Results: The winning essay will be selected in mid-December and published in the March/April 2026 issue of Washington Lawyer.
+Announcement of Results: The winning essay will be selected in mid-September and published in the November/December 2026 issue of Washington Lawyer.
+The winner will also receive $500.

 For questions or more information, contact [email protected].